 Teaching Artist Gail Blache-Gill and Lecturer Shari Gill lead this free three-part workshop designed for high school students who love to sing and want to perform in musicals.
 Participants will gain insight into and practical guidance on how to succeed in musical theater.
 Pre-registration and attendance at all three parts are required.

-Performers and creative staff from John Adams’s Nixon in China, this year’s Fifteenth Anniversary Princeton Festival opera, will share their personal experiences and how they develop their roles, interpretations and insights.
+Performers and creative staff from this year’s opera, La Traviata, will share their personal experiences and how they develop their roles, interpretations and insights.

-Join us for a sneak peek at our 2019 productions of Nixon in China and She Loves Me, beginning with a panel discussion with the directors and including performances from both productions.
+Join us for a sneak peek at our 2020 productions of La Traviata and Into the Woods, beginning with a panel discussion with the directors and including performances from both productions.

 Early music expert and performer John Burkhalter will discuss Baroque music and instruments with a focus on pieces being performed during the Festival’s 2020 season.

 Trenton Community A-TEAM artwork inspired by the Festival’s production of La Traviata will be displayed at Thomas Sweet Café in Skillman for the month of June.

 Popular long-time Festival lecturer Marianne Grey examines the biography of the renowned composer Giuseppe Verdi, with specific attention to his great opera “La Traviata.”

 Stuart Holt explores the relationships between operatic and musical forms, including pairings such as “La Traviata” with “Pretty Woman,” and “La Boheme” with “Rent.”